Original Publication: February 28, 2015Updated and Reissued: December 23, 2016

 The purpose of the Dear Colleague letter is to provide guidance to districts so as "to identify, avoid, and remedy discriminatory discipline" and to assist schools in providing equal educational opportunities.
 The Dear Colleague letter, which is part of a School Climate Discipline Guidance package.
 We recommend that school officials review the federal guidance as well as the other resources on the Department's website as you implement the new discipline law.

 We hope this information is helpful to you.
-If you have questions or suggestions, please contact the Center for Student Support at firstname.lastname@example.org or (781) 338-6303.
+If you have questions or suggestions, please contact the Office of Student and Family Support at email@example.com or (781) 338-6303.

 1 The Department will supplement or update this Advisory as necessary to address new issues.